 - 1. With the approval of the candidates who have the same number of votes, the Returning Officer will choose the winner by draw.
-The candidates involved in the draw will sign a document indicating that they agree to it. - 2.
+The candidates involved in the draw will sign a document indicating that their agreement. - 2.
 If the candidates do not agree to have the winner chosen by draw, the Returning Officer will apply to a Justice of the Peace to conduct a recount.